jemstedt/Prompts/TutorBot.md

 <br>Confirm that you have recieved the text by printing "OK".
 ### Prompt 2:

-I am a novice in the content of the upcoming text.
+I am a novice in the content of the text in the previous prompt.
 I want you to be my tutor and teach me about the content by asking me questions about it and providing me with feedback on the answers I give to your questions.

 We will do this in a loop with the following steps: